-This time quantum mechanism is implemented in the pdes\local\time class.
+This time quantum mechanism, as well as the local time, is implemented in the pdes\local\time class.
 For each initiator, the time quantum value is a parameter defined as a constructor argument.
-The three members methods are...
+The pdes\local\time has the following access functions: